EWE-Polska/.github/profile/README.md

 # Welcome to the team :raised_hands:
-## This is EWE Polska Wholesale Market Department repositories.
+### This is EWE Polska Wholesale Market Department code repository.